 To ensure balanced perspective and broadly-based support, ARJAA’s Constitution and Bylaws expresses that the Association should be guided by a Board drawn from a wide and representative group of stakeholders including representatives from City Hall, the Abbotsford Police, Abbotsford School District 34, Victim Services and victim advocates, Correctional Services Canada, the Chamber of Commerce, legal representatives, the Christian Leaders Network, and other concerned community members.

-ARJAA’s vision was to work in partnership with the Abbotsford Police Department to handle referrals primarily for first-time young offenders, to assist them in taking responsibility for their actions through repairing harm done to victims and other affected parties.
-In addition, support and assistance would be provided by ARJAA volunteers to the youths responsible, as a positive intervention to reduce the chance that they would re-offend, and to encourage learning from their actions, changed behaviour and an increased sense of connection to their community.
+ARJAA’s vision was to work in partnership with the Abbotsford Police Department to handle referrals of those who have caused harm to assist them in taking responsibility for their actions through repairing harm done to victims and other affected parties.
+In addition, support and assistance would be provided by ARJAA volunteers to those responsible, as a positive intervention to reduce the chance that they would re-offend, and to encourage learning from their actions, changed behaviour and an increased sense of connection to their community.
 Along with volunteer support, ARJAA would also facilitate referrals to other agencies and connection to other resources that could help victims dealing with the aftermath of crime, and for offenders and their families needing other kinds of support and assistance.

 ARJAA was incorporated as a non-profit society by the Province of British Columbia on July 3, 2001.
 It achieved recognition as a Community Accountability Program by the Ministry of Public Safety and the Solicitor General of BC in September 2003.